openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## JSON Web Signature and Encryption Header Parameters Registry {#jose_header}

 This specification registers the following JWS header parameter in the IANA "JSON Web Signature and Encryption Header Parameters" registry [@IANA.JOSE] established by [@!RFC7515].

 ### jwt

-This specification registers the following JWS header name in the IANA "JSON Web Signature and Encryption Header Parameters" registry established by [@!RFC7515].

 * Header Parameter Name: `jwt`
 * Header Parameter Description: This header contains a JWT.
 Processing rules MAY depend on the `typ` header value of the respective JWT.